NVIDIA/NeMo-Framework-Launcher/README.md

 comprises the NVIDIA Triton Inference Server with the FasterTransformer backend installed.

-##### 5.1.1.1.
+##### 6.1.1.1.
 Slurm

-The NeMo Megatron codebase is included as part of the training container.
+The NeMo Multimodal codebase is included as part of the training container.
 To copy it to a local directory in the cluster, it needs to be extracted from the container.
 To copy the code to a directory named /path/to/local/dir the following command can be executed.
-The NeMo Megatron repository for Slurm has been verified on both Slurm-based DeepOps clusters as well as Base Command Manager.
+The NeMo Multimodal repository for Slurm has been verified on both Slurm-based DeepOps clusters as well as Base Command Manager.